LevanKerdikashvili/appiumProject/README.md

 ## Folder Structure

 - `src/`: Contains the source code of the project.
+    - `java/`: Contains the Java source files.
+         - `uz.tbcBank`: main package
            - `Helpers`: classes of Helpers
                 - `ExtendReport`: The ExtentReport class is a helper class that provides methods for creating and managing ExtentReports objects for generating test reports
                 - `Config`: The Config class loads a configuration file and provides a way to read its properties, with a singleton pattern implementation
                 - `Listener`: It implements the ITestListener interface and overrides all of its methods
                 - `Utils`: The Utils class contains various utility methods
+           - `Page/{teamName}/{moduleName}`: Java class that contains locators and methods (Page Object)
            - `test/`: Contains the test source code files.
-        - `java/`: Contains the Java source files.
-          - `uz.tbcBank`: main package
-            - `Helpers`: classes of Helpers
-            - `Page/{teamName}/{moduleName}`: Java class that contains locators and methods (Page Object)
              - `test/{teamName}/{moduleName}`: Java class that contains test cases as methods and BaseTest.java
+             - `BaseTest` : The BaseTest class in Java sets up and initializes the driver with desired capabilities for Android and iOS platforms
            - `resources/app/{env}/app.apk`: .apk file for testing
            - `resources/{env}.xml`: xml files which contains constants/strings depending on the environment

 - `pom.xml`: Maven configuration file for your project.
 - `target/`: Contains compiled classes and packaged artifacts (created after building the project).